band/openaiLab/README.md

 -----
 # oaiTextFiles.py

-This program does not work.
-It may never work.
+This program is much the same (including Usage) as the `obsidianChat.py` program.
+It reads all files in the specified directory that do not have the following extensions: ".docx",".jpg",".pdf",".png",".pptx".

 ## License